JuliaGtk/GtkUtilities.jl/README.md

 This package is a collection of extensions to [Gtk](https://github.com/JuliaLang/Gtk.jl) that make interactive graphics easier.
 For example, it allows you to:
-- synchronize state across multiple UI widgets and canvases
 - "attach" user data to widgets or any other object
 - perform rubber-band selection
 - use pan and zoom

-Planned capabilities include:
-- support for hit testing (selecting objects like points or lines)

-Possible extensions (likely via separate packages):
-- interactive color picker
-- on-screen drawing
+- synchronize state across multiple UI widgets and canvases

 ## Installation